reidcampolong/MazeRunner/README.md

-# Maze Race
+# Maze Runner
 ### Background Information

 I watched a really cool video on pathfinding robots once.
-I decided to make it into a game.
-Race against a pathfinding algorithm to the finish line!
-(Good luck with that..)
+I decided to make it into a gui to visualize it.

 ## Project Status
 The pathfinding has been implemented.

-Next, finishing implementing the final game client features.
-TODO:
-	1) Implement randomly generated maze terrain
-	2) Implement round start/stop gameplay
+Place walls by clicking and run the algorithm using 'E'.

 ## How to Play
 1) Running the program will begin the game client.
 The client is written in Java utilizing the AWT library.

 Player controls are the four arrow keys.
-Pressing E will re-calculate the path shown in blue
+Pressing E will re-calculate the path shown in blue Place walls using the left mouse button

 ## Running the Program
 Built using Java 8.

-## Future Plans
-Definitely will be considering JavaFX.
-AWT was much quicker for me to get the project off the ground with.
-For now, I will be working on the TODO list visible under the ‘Project Status’ tab.
+## What I Learned
+This was my first time ever seeing the A* pathfinding algorithm.
+I thought it was really cool and set out to learn it on my own.
+I'm very proud of how it turned out, being a very fun project and helped me to turn a wikipedia page into a working algorithm.